47th Infantry Division "Bari"

 The 47th Infantry Division "Bari" (47ª Divisione di fanteria "Bari") was an infantry division of the Royal Italian Army during World War II.
 The Bari was formed on 15 September 1939 in the city of Bari.
 After the announcement of the Armistice of Cassibile on 8 September 1943 the division became part of the Italian Co-belligerent Army.
 On 21 September 1944 the division was reorganized as Internal Security Division "Aosta".
 The Bari drafted its men in Bari and the surrounding Salento region.

 History

 World War I

 The division's lineage begins with the Brigade "Bari" established in Bari in March 1915 in preparation for Italy's entry in World War I. The brigade consisted of the 139th and 140th infantry regiments and fought on the Italian front.
 After the war the brigade was disbanded in July 1920.

-On 15 September 1939 the 47th Infantry Division "Bari" was activated Bari and received its two reactivated namesake infantry regiments and the newly raised 47th Artillery Regiment "Bari".
+On 15 September 1939 the 47th Infantry Division "Bari" was activated Bari and received its two reactivated namesake infantry regiments and the reformed 47th Artillery Regiment "Bari".
 The division's units were raised by the regimental depots of the 23rd Infantry Division "Ferrara", which had been transferred to Albania in spring 1939.